charliemday/django-boilerplate/README.md

-# boilerplate-backend
+# Django Boilerplate

-Starter for using Django Rest Framework with some Authentication using Django Tokens
+A starter repo for a backend webservice with the following features:

+- Basic Authentication for users
+- Token authentication
+- APIs for `/signup` and `/login`

 ## Setup